joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 - Replace `<KEY>` with your entitlement key.
 - Replace `<EMAIL>` with your email address.

 The name of the secret that you are creating is `webhook-tls-cert`.
+It is required by the custom resource definitions that you will deploy later.
-It is used {: note}
+{: note}

 Next, we need to extract the secret to be used in the custom resource definitions in the next section.
 Run the following command to extract the secret to a base64 encoded string: